Cultural evolution via iterated learning and communication explains efficient color naming systems: Introduction

 Several of these prior studies have engaged efficiency in the IB sense, and two are of particular relevance to our own work. \shortciteA{Chaabouni} showed that a dyad of neural network agents, trained to discriminate colors via communication, eventually arrived at color naming systems that were highly efficient in the IB sense.
 However, these systems did not always resemble those of human languages: their categories ``depart to some extent from those typically defined by human color naming'' (\shortciteNP{Chaabouni}, p.
 11 of SI). \shortciteA{tucker-et-al-2022} explored a similar color communication game, and found that their neural agents gravitated to color naming systems that are both essentially optimally efficient in the IB sense, and similar to human color naming systems from the WCS.
 They achieved this by optimizing an objective function that is based on the IB objective.
-To our knowledge, earlier work leaves open whether both high IB efficiency and similarity to human languages can be achieved by other means.
+To our knowledge, earlier work leaves open whether both high IB efficiency and similarity to human languages can be achieved through processes and principles that are independent of IB.
 We explore that question here.
+We also wish to establish here whether such independent principles may address the one case in which IB-optimal color naming systems deviate to some extent from empirical observation: the case of 3-term systems \shortcite[p.\ 7941]{Zaslavsky2018a}.
+Overall, we wished to ascertain whether a natural model of cultural evolution might account both for the many cases in which IB matches the data, and for the one case in which it deviates from the data to some extent.